microsoft/fluentui/rfcs/react-components/components/dev-docs.md

 - Provide documentation relevant to other disciplines outside engineering.
 - Provide documentation around consuming the library.
 These should live externally in the Storybook.
 - Provide documentation around filing bugs or how to engage with the team.

+## Current issues:

+- Mixture of v6, 7, 8 and 9 specific docs.
+- Docs seemed to have stopped being updated in the early days of v9 development.
+- Mixture of process, set up, and reference docs.
+- RFC’s seem to be a large part of the Fluent process now, but there’s no clear way for an outsider to observe or contribute to them.
+- Use of Github’s wiki isn't the best technical solution.

 ## Proposed changes